egurinko/VR-Action-Game-for-beginner/README.md

 ## Introduction

 VR-Skeleton-Attack is the Android VR shooting game for Cardboard.<br>
-You can shoot skeletons in VR dongeon.
+Your goal is shooting as much skeletons as you can in VR dongeon.

 ## Features
 This app provides three features,